Boys Ranches in Greensboro, North Carolina…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Counseling is offered frequently during the day, in all settings, through conversations with mentors during chores or recreation.
 We place great importance on mentorship, providing the boys with positive male role models during their enrollment with us.

-Our on-campus academy operates year-round to give boys the opportunity to take care of missed credits.
+Our on-campus school operates year-round to give boys the opportunity to take care of missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual students.
 Boys from Greensboro, North Carolina quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy offers a once troubled teenage boy a second chance at a promising future.